jaymarnz/dialserver/README.md

+# DialServer
-# DialServer - WebSocket interface for Microsoft Surface Dial
+## WebSocket interface for Surface Dial

 This is a Web Socket server that provides a continous stream of decoded events from a Microsoft Surface Dial.

 It's intended to be used to feed a volume controller for network streamers or other network connected audio devices.
 In particular it works with my BluView app to control volume and playback on a BlueOS device like a BlueSound NODE.